The school is divided into three areas which we call Early Years, Junior House and Senior House.

 We offer a variety of after school activities currently including Drama, Gymnastics, Science, and Dance on a termly basis, but these clubs may change due to attendance levels and we have visiting peripatetic music teachers specialising in piano, flute and guitar.
 We have an enthusiastic choir and thriving orchestra and each year includes drama productions, musical evenings, visiting workshops, out of school visits, residential activity stays (Forms III-VI), a poetry competition, talent show and much more.

-In Senior House we have specialist subject teachers and class sets of laptops enhance the study of ICT and cross-curricular learning.
+In Senior House we have specialist subject teachers and class sets of laptops and ipads enhance the study of ICT and cross-curricular learning.
 Together with interactive whiteboards in each classroom the girls are benefitting from new technology to aid their learning.

 Sport at Seaton House plays an important role with weekly swimming lessons from Form II upwards culminating in an annual Gala.
 Girls participate in rounders and athletics during the summer months and netball, hockey and gymnastics in the winter.
 We have our own annual Gladman Netball Tournament and field teams in a full programme of competitions and fixtures with other local schools.